Gas Sensors and Gas Metering: Applications and Markets

 BCC Research estimates the global market for gas flow meters, sensors, monitors, and secondary flow instrumentation totaled $4.5 billion in 2013 and $4.8 billion in 2014.
 Growing at a projected compound annual growth rate (CAGR) of 5.9%, the market should exceed $6.4 billion by 2019.

 - An in-depth analysis of the global market for gas sensors and metering, and related applications and technologies.

-- Analyses of global market trends, with data from 2015, 2016, and projections of compounds annual growth rates (CAGRs) through 2021.
+- Analyses of global market trends, with data from 2013, estimates for 2014, and projections of compounds annual growth rates (CAGRs) through 2019.